EkleTony/healthy-climate-ssl/README.md

 ---
 ### AI Assistance Disclosure

-AI-based tools (large language models) were used for structural refinement, documentation refinement, and minor code refactoring.
+AI-based tools (including large language models such as ChatGPT) were used for structural suggestions, documentation refinement, and minor refactoring.

 All modeling logic, mathematical formulation, dataset generation, and evaluation procedures were independently implemented, executed, and verified.
 The author assumes full responsibility for correctness and reproducibility.